JuneKelly/phoenix-livebook-demo/README.md

 `livebook` is configured to use `tiny_note` as it's default runtime, via the `LIVEBOOK_DEFAULT_RUNTIME` env-var.
-The value takes the form of `attached:{node-name}:{cookie}`, where `{node-name}` and `{cookie}` must match the values we set in `start-dev.sh`
+The value takes the form of `attached:{node-name}:{cookie}`, where `{node-name}` and `{cookie}` must match the values we set in `start-dev.sh`.

+In addition, the `livebook/` directory is mounted into the `livebook` container, so we can persist notebook files.

 When we open the livebook UI and evaluate some code, it is actually evaluated in the phoenix app node, so we have access to all the modules of our app, and